 Frequently Asked Questions

-No. Pizza al taglio is often rectangular, but Roman pizza also includes round styles like La Tonda Romana and Scrocchiarella.
+No. Pizza al taglio is often rectangular and sold by the slice, but Roman pizza also includes round styles like La Tonda Romana and Scrocchiarella, which are served whole at the table and shared.

-La Tonda Romana is a classic round Roman pizza style that’s very thin with a crisp, almost cracker-like base.
+La Tonda Romana is the classic round Roman pizza style — very thin, with a crisp almost cracker-like base.
+“Tonda” means round in Italian.
+It’s a precise, restrained style where the dough quality does all the talking.

-Scrocchiarella is a Roman style associated with an ultra-crisp, crackly bite and a lighter, more aerated internal structure.
+Scrocchiarella is a Roman pizza style associated with an ultra-crisp, crackly bite and a lighter, more aerated interior.
+The word itself evokes the sound of biting through it.
+It sits under the same Roman umbrella as La Tonda Romana but with a more pronounced crunch.

-Roman pizza is thinner and crispier with more structure, while Neapolitan pizza is softer with a puffier crust and a more delicate centre.
+Roman pizza is thinner and crispier with more structure, while Neapolitan pizza is softer with a puffy crust and a more delicate, wetter centre.
+Neapolitan is designed to be eaten quickly while hot; Roman is built for sharing across a longer meal.
+Neither is more authentic — they’re different regional traditions.